 Peter Lorre gives an amazingly pitiful and whining performance – one that Lorre was able to trade on to create a subsequent Hollywood career.
 Otto Wernicke also gives a fine performance of wily determination, such that Lang reused the character in his following film The Testament of Dr Mabuse (1933).

-The film was disappointingly remade by Joseph Losey as M (1951) featuring David Wayne in the Peter Lorre role and with the action moved to L.A.
+The film was remade by Joseph Losey as the also interesting M (1951) featuring David Waine in the Peter Lorre role and with the action moved to L.A.

 Fritz Lang’s other films of genre interest are:– Destiny (1921) wherein Death incarnates two lovers throughout various historical periods; Dr Mabuse, The Gambler (1922) concerning a ruthless criminal mastermind; the two-part Niebelungen saga, Siegfried (1924) and Kriemhild’s Revenge (1924), based on the Teutonic myths; Metropolis (1927); Woman in the Moon (1929), a realist attempt to portray a Moon landing; The Testament of Dr Mabuse (1933); the afterlife fantasy Liliom (1933); the film noir psycho-thriller Secret Beyond the Door (1948); and a further Dr Mabuse sequel The 1000 Eyes of Dr. Mabuse (1960).